GoPlusSecurity/wallet-theft-detective/README.md

 Version 1 is a test-candidate release.
 Syntax checks, cross-platform dry-runs, Windows read-only collection, network-summary collection, output protection, and package-integrity checks have passed.
 Real macOS live testing and host-specific integration testing remain environment-dependent.

-Asset Lighthouse is an investigation aid, not a replacement for EDR, antivirus, incident response, or professional digital forensics.
+Wallet Theft Detective is an investigation aid, not a replacement for EDR, antivirus, incident response, or professional digital forensics.
 This skill is released under the [MIT License](LICENSE).